 The trail, once a part of a former Pennsylvania Railroad corridor, has a rich history that continues to develop as others make it a place to grow and play.

 It’s important for communities to remember that trails don’t just show up, or their preservation isn’t a natural process.
 Trails require hard work and collaboration.
 John Bawcum, president of the Panhandle Pathway, is a focal component of the creation of the Pulaski County Community Development Commission, the group that encouraged the installation of the Panhandle Pathway.

 “We started as a group back in 2005 and immediately started working on the trail.
 It’s...

-The Michigan City Parks & Recreation Department announces that beginning Monday, April 3, Washington Park 2017 parking stickers will be issued at the North Pointe Pavilion in Washington Park, 6 on the Lake, Michigan City, IN 46360.
-Stickers for the past several years have been issued out of the City Clerk’s office at City Hall but all operations for parking stickers will now move to the North Pointe Pavilion.
+The Michigan City Parks & Recreation Department announces that beginning Mon, April 1, Washington Park 2019 parking stickers will be issued at the North Pointe Pavilion in Washington Park, 6 on the Lake, Michigan City, IN 46360.
+Hours of operation are Monday through Friday from 9 am-4 pm (excluding holidays), and on Saturdays from 9 am-12 noon beginning May 4th through July 27th.

 Congressman Pete Visclosky (D-IN-1), Congresswoman Jackie Walorski (R-IN-2), and U.S. Senator Todd Young (R-IN) are pleased to announce that the 61st National Park in the United States and the first National Park for the state of Indiana is the Indiana Dunes National Park.